 The landlord cannot make the tenant responsible for these repairs.
 It is the landlord’s responsibility that the requirements mentioned above are met on a continuous basis.

 Electrical Safety and faults at home

-On 18th March 2020 The New Electrical Safety Standards in the Private Rented Sector Regulations 2020 were made which will come into force for all new tenancies on 1st July 2020.
-They will apply to existing tenacies on 1st April 2021.
+On 1st June 2020 The New Electrical Safety Standards in the Private Rented Sector Regulations 2020 came into force.
+They will apply to new tenancies on 1st July 2020 and to existing tenacies on 1st April 2021.

 EICR for Private Tenancies will now be mandatory.